The Amazing Health Benefits Of Breastfeeding For Mom & Baby

 Breast milk, as we all know, is the best and most nutritious food for your little one.
 It is advised to exclusively breastfeed your baby for the first 6 months so that they get maximum benefits from the milk.
 However, apart from nutrition, breastfeeding also imparts a range of benefits to both – the mother and the child.
-Here are some of the lesser-known merits of breastfeeding:
+Here are some of the lesser-known effects of breastfeeding:

 For the baby: